Paul Sculthorpe: St Helens

 Sculthorpe played for St Helens as a in their 1999 Super League Grand Final victory over Bradford Bulls.
-Having won the 1999 Championship, St. Helens contested in the 2000 World Club Challenge against National Rugby League Premiers Melbourne Storm, with Sculthorpe playing as a loose forward in the loss.
-He also played for St Helens at loose forward and kicked a drop goal in their 2000 Super League Grand Final victory over Wigan.
+Having won the 1999 Championship, St Helens contested in the 2000 World Club Challenge against National Rugby League Premiers Melbourne Storm, with Sculthorpe playing as a loose forward in the loss.
+He also played at loose forward and kicked a drop goal in their 2000 Super League Grand Final victory over Wigan.
 As Super League V champions, St Helens played against 2000 NRL Premiers Brisbane Broncos in the 2001 World Club Challenge.
 Sculthorpe played at loose forward, scoring a try and kicking a drop goal in Saints' victory.

 Sculthorpe was named as Man of Steel in 2001 and 2002.
 He was Saints’ sole representative in the 2002 Super League Dream Team, a feat he repeated in 2004.
 Sculthorpe played for St Helens at stand-off in their 2002 Super League Grand Final victory against Bradford.
 Having won Super League VI, St Helens contested the 2003 World Club Challenge against 2002 NRL Premiers Sydney Roosters.
 Sculthorpe played at loose forward in Saints' 38–0 loss.

 Sculthorpe was named St Helens captain in 2004, and led the team to victory over Wigan in the 2004 Challenge Cup Final at the Millennium Stadium, Cardiff.
 That year he also joined a select band of players to have scored 100 tries and 100 goals in Super League.
 In the end of season 2004 Rugby League Tri-Nations tournament, in the final against Australia he played at loose forward in the Lions' 44–4 loss.

 In 2005 Sculthorpe scored his 1,000th point for Saints.He was named as Great Britain captain in 2005, although injury ruled out for the most of 2005's Super League X and prevented him from leading the side in the 2005 Tri-Nations tournament.